Core Price Index

 Definition of Core Price Index:

-The core price index is a price index that measures inflation without considering food and energy prices.
-The two most common core price indexes are the core consumer price index (CPI) and the core personal consumption expenditures (PCE) index.
+core price index measures inflation without considering food and energy prices.
+The core consumer price index (CPI) and the core personal consumption expenditures (PCE) index are the two most widely used core price indexes.

 Detailed Explanation:

 One of the objectives of monetary policy is to maintain stable prices.
-An increase in the price level may prompt the FOMC to increase interest rates in an effort to curb inflation.
-Such a move could be counter-productive if done following a short-lived increase in energy or food prices.
-For example, in September 2017 the economy was in a long-term recovery and the Federal Reserve was considering increasing interest rates.
-Higher energy costs contributed to doubling the monthly PCE from 0.2 to 0.4 percent, precipitating a large jump in the 12 month PCE from 1.4 to 1.7 percent.
-Gasoline prices fell in October, resulting in a PCE of 0.1, and an annual rate of 1.6 percent.
-If the Federal Reserve had only considered the PCE, it may have followed a more contractionary monetary policy.
-(See the full report at BEA - Personal and Income Outlays – November 2017.)
+If the price level increases, the FOMC may raise interest rates to control inflation.
+However, this approach could be counter-productive if it is in response to a temporary increase in energy or food prices.
+For instance, in September 2017, during a long-term economic recovery, the Federal Reserve contemplated raising interest rates.
+The doubling of the monthly PCE price index from 0.2 to 0.4 percent contributed to a significant jump in the 12-month PCE price index from 1.4 to 1.7 percent, primarily due to higher energy costs.
+In October, gasoline prices decreased, resulting in a 0.1 percent increase in the PCE price index and an annual rate of 1.6 percent.
+If the Federal Reserve had solely focused on the PCE price index, it might have implemented a more restrictive monetary policy.
+(Refer to the full report at BEA Personal and Income Outlays – November 2017.)

 Dig Deeper With These Free Lessons: